 Atherosclerosis .
 This is a hardening of your arteries.
 As cholesterol and other fats clog your blood vessels, they grow less flexible.
 That makes blood flowing near your middle and inner ear move with more force, like water through a narrowed streambed.
 You’ll usually hear it in both ears.

 Head and neck tumors.
 These can press on blood vessels and make noise.

 Connection problems between arteries and veins.
 This condition, called arteriovenous malformation, generally affects only one ear.

 You may need to see an ear specialist called an otolaryngologist.
 You’ll have a hearing test, and the doctor will check your ears.
-She may also look at your jaw and check your eyes for signs of increased pressure in your brain.
+They may also look at your jaw and check your eyes for signs of increased pressure in your brain.

 Other tests might include:

 This kind of tinnitus is often the first clue that you have something else going on that needs to be treated.
 Your treatment plan will depend on what’s causing your tinnitus.
 You may need medication or surgery to repair a blood vessel.
 Once the condition that caused it is treated, the sound should stop.

 If you’re still hearing the noise or your doctor can’t find a cause, you can try:

 White noise.
 It can help make the sound less noticeable, especially at bedtime.
 You can get a special machine that makes it, or see if an air conditioner or fan in your bedroom helps.
 Some smartphone apps make white noise, too.

 Wearable sound generators.
 These masking devices look like hearing aids.
 They create a constant, low-level background noise.